Cervical Traction Device For the Treatment of Chronic Neck Pain

-The ComforTrac Cervical traction model received an impressive consumer rating due to its unique design and its reputation for results.
+The ComforTrac Cervical traction model received an impressive consumer rating when reviewed due to its unique design and its reputation for results.
 This model is top of the line when it comes to home traction treatment, so it comes as no surprise that it rated so well with consumers.Click Here to Read the Full ComforTrac Cervical Traction Unit Review

 Posture Pump Dual Disc Hydrator 1400D Review

 The Posture Pump dual disc hydrator 1400D is another model that rated well with consumers who reviewed it.
 It features two angled EED air cells which decompress and shape the upper back and neck area.
 The dual disc system also features a design that avoids contact with the jawline and chin, which makes it the perfect option for people who suffer from TMJ flare-ups.Click Here to Read the Full Posture Pump Hydrator Review

 American Academy of Orthopaedic Surgeons.
 Cervical Radiculopathy (Pinched Nerve) – Orthoinfo – AAOS https://orthoinfo.aaos.org/en/diseases–conditions/cervical-radiculopathy-pinched-nerve/